danburzo/grunt-recipes/chapters/09 - Write your own Grunt tasks.md

 {
-  title: "Write your own Grunt tasks"
+  title: "Write your own Grunt tasks",
+  slug: "custom-tasks"
 }

 ### A primer on custom tasks